echocat/caretakerd/README.md

 # caretakerd

-caretakerd is a minimal process supervisor build for easy use with no dependencies.
+We created caretakerd for being a minimal process supervisor.
+There are no external dependencies and is optimized for containerization (such as Docker) and simple configuration.

 * [Documentation](#documentation)
 * [Building](#building)